Barrett et al. (2013) distinguish between accidental/unauthorised, inadvertent, and deliberate nuclear launches or detonations:

 Will there be at least one fatality due to inadvertent nuclear detonation by 2024?

-This question resolves positively if by 2024 an inadvertent detonation by a state, as defined above, results in at least one fatality.
+This question will resolve positively if, before January 1, 2024, an inadvertent detonation by a state, as defined above, results in at least one fatality.
 Detonations by non-state actors will not count towards positive resolution of this question.

 The fatality must be caused by the immediate effects of the detonation, so a fatality caused by things like fallout, rioting, or climate effects will not count towards a positive resolution.